kararade/kararade/README.md

 ## 👨🏻‍💻 About Me

-🌎 &nbsp; I have been working remotely as a Software Engineer contractor or freelancer for almost 10 years.\
+🌎 &nbsp; I have been working remotely as a Software Engineer contractor or freelancer for over 10 years.\
-🖥️ &nbsp; I am currently working for [earnin](https://www.earnin.com/) via the [X-Team](https://x-team.com/) as a Senior Software Engineer.\
+🖥️ &nbsp; I am currently working for the [X-Team](https://x-team.com/) as a remote Senior Full Stack Engineer.\
-🐈 &nbsp; My wife and I have adopted 4 cats.
-They are Penelope, Leily, Bella, and Pato.\
-🇵🇾 &nbsp; I currently live in Encarnacion in Paraguay.\
+🇵🇾 &nbsp; I currently live in Paraguay.\
 🗣️ &nbsp; I am a native Spanish speaker and an advanced English speaker.\
-📨 &nbsp; Feel free to contact me!
-You can email me at [carlosalmeida.xon@gmail.com](mailto:carlosalmeida.xon@gmail.com)!
-I'll try to respond as soon as I can.\
-📅 &nbsp; If you prefer, you can [schedule a 30-minute meeting with me](https://calendly.com/kararade/30min) at your convenience too! \
+📅 &nbsp; Are you hiring?
+[Let's have a chat!](https://f4cy6d8zlgp.typeform.com/to/eXFPVCCy).\
 📄 &nbsp; Have a look at my [LinkedIn](https://www.linkedin.com/in/kararade/) and my [Upwork](https://www.upwork.com/freelancers/kararade) profiles for more details about me and my career!

 ## 🛠 Tech Stack and Tools